 Femininity and Feminism in Tango (II)

 Not far from my house, a female goose is hatching under a tree, and a male goose is guarding nearby, preventing the female from being disturbed.
 I have to make a detour when I pass that tree because the male goose does not allow me get close.
 He is very protective of the female goose.
 Can the male hatch and the female guard?
 I suppose they could.
 But that would not be natural and as fit.
 Masculinity and femininity are characteristics of the opposite sexes essential to the well being of the species.
 The male is typically strong, assertive, aggressive and protective, a good father and protector, if you wish.
 The female is typically soft, attractive, submissive and affectionate, a good mother and caregiver, if you wish.
 These characteristics enable the opposite sexes to attract each other and form a sustainable relationship for the benefit of the offspring.
 People often do not appreciate the way nature works and want to alter it.
 But, what is of nature comes from millions of years of natural selection, and is, as a result, the best, fittest and most effective.
-Messing with nature often leads to catastrophic consequences, such as man-made climate changes, environmental disasters, mysterious diseases, sterility, babies with birth defects, decay of the family, and even the fall of civilization.
+Messing with nature often leads to catastrophic consequences, such as man-made climate changes, environmental disasters, mysterious diseases, sterility, babies with birth defects, decay of family and family values, and even the fall of civilization.
 (See Tango and the Relationship of the Opposite Sexes.)
 Those who think they are smarter than God are harming us all with their ignorant interference with nature.

 Good human values are based on what is beneficial to the humanity rather than an individual person or gender.
 The problem of individualism and feminism is that their perspectives are narrowed down to a single person or gender.
 Consequently, they confuse the good with the evil and the beautiful with the ugly.
 Greed is ugly, but is being justified as the pursuit of happiness.
 Selfishness is ugly, but is being beautified as asserting one's rights.
 Disrespecting others is ugly, but is being warranted as personal freedom.
 Arrogance is ugly, but is being prettified as self-confidence.
 Masculinity is admirable, but is being vilified as sexism.
 Femininity is beautiful, but is being denigrated as female weakness, etc. Such ideologies challenge the traditional way tango is danced, label it as male domination and gender inequality.
 (See Tango and Gender Equality.)
 They want tango to be danced in such a way that men and women are undifferentiated, that men do not lead but only invite women to do steps, (See How Tango Is Led.) that women do not surrender but remain independent, that women may choose how, when and whether to accept the invitation, initiate their own steps and lead men or other women, that the two partners maintain a distance from each other to prevent sexual advancement, and that tango embrace is being replaced with an open dance hold to allow more individuality, etc. As a result, tango is transformed to something that is no longer tango.

 Tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement rather than un-equalize the opposite sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual submission and cooperation rather than confrontation and power struggle, and that love triumphs over hostility.
-While individualism and feminism focus on the individuality and independence of the individual, tango focuses on the partnership and oneness of the team.
+While individualism and feminism focus on the individuality and independence of the individual, tango focuses on the partnership and oneness of the union.
 It asks us to be friendly, submissive, humble, adaptive, cooperative, agreeable and yielding.
 Tango proves that the two sexes can form a harmonious relationship by conforming to these values.
 Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy tango and the relationship with the opposite sex.
 (See The World Needs a different Philosophy.)

 Femininity and Feminism in Tango (I)